stfc-sciml/ffsas/doc/USER-GUIDE.md

     piecewise linear function either in linear or log scale).
     Using too many anchor points can make `b(q)` too expressive for data-fitting, decreasing the reliability of the inverted parameters.
-    We suggest using up to 3 anchor points unless you know the background is very wiggling.
+    We suggest using up to five anchor points (including the two for bounds) unless you know the background is very wiggling.

 * **I am more used to `numpy` than `torch`.
 How do I use `ffsas`?**